 More Info... by email

 A bergamot orange is a citrus fruit the size of a standard orange but slightly more pear-shaped.
 It is yellow in color.
 The oranges are known to be bitter and sour, moreso than a grapefruit.
 They grow on small trees native to Asia, although they are also grown in the warmer climates of regions such as Brazil, France, Italy, and the Ivory Coast.
 With a pleasant, citrusy scent, the bergamot orange is often used as an herbal treatment in tea and aromatherapy, and as a digestive aid.

-Earl Grey is traditionally black tea, though the blend of Earl Grey and bergamot orange oil stems back to the 1830s.
+Earl Grey is traditionally black tea, although the blend of Earl Grey and bergamot oil dates back to the 1830s.
 At that time, British Prime Minister Charles Grey — known as 2nd Early Grey — began drinking black tea infused with the citrus-scented oil.
 Folklore states that a Mandarin man, grateful to 2nd Earl Grey for saving his child’s life, bestowed the gift of bergamot-orange flavored tea upon the Earl.
 The legend, however, is not true.
-The London tea house Jacksons of Piccadilly claims to have coined the original Earl Grey blend in the early 19th century, though such claims have been disputed.
+The London tea house Jacksons of Piccadilly claims to have invented the original Earl Grey blend in the early 19th century, though such claims have been disputed.